whichdigital/which-technical-exercise-candidate/README.md

 ## Submitting

+Before submitting your solution we strongly encourage you to run both the tests (`npm run test`) and to test the command line robot (`npm run robot < some-input-file.json`).

-When you're happy with your solution you can send us your code as a ZIP file using:
+If you're happy that this is passing all of [the examples below](#examples) then you can send us your code as a ZIP file using:

 ```sh
 npm run submit --candidate='candidate@example.com'